-Persons desiring to enter the college should write, phone, or visit a campus Admissions and Student Aid Office to obtain application forms.
-It is to the applicant's advantage to submit a completed application to the coilege well in advance of the beginning date of the term the applicant plans to attend.
-The college will notify an applicant concerning action taken on an application.
+Persons desiring to enter the College should write, phone or visit a campus enrollment services office to obtain application forms.
+It is to the applicant's advantage to submit a completed application to the College well in advance of the beginning date of the term the applicant plans to attend.
+The College will notify an applicant concerning action taken on an application.